userguide-galaxea/Product_User_Guide/docs/Guide/A1/Getting_Started.md

 Please select the appropriate installation platform and fixing method according to the operating environment and usage requirements of the arm to ensure its stability and safety during operation.

 ### Powering Up
-Before you begin, make sure all packing materials have been removed from the robot and that the area around the robot is free of furniture and obstacles.

-To power up Galaxea A1, use the provided power adapter and cable, and plug the power cable into the charging port, ensuring the voltage is 48V.
+To power up, with the provided power adapter and cable, plug one end of the power adapter cable into the power port on the base of the robot arm, and connect the other end to the power source, ensuring the voltage is 48V.

 ### Powering Off
-Once the robotic arm and control system have completely stopped, you can just unplug the power cable to turn off Galaxea A1.
+Once the robot arm and control system have completely stopped, you can just unplug the power cable to turn off Galaxea A1.

 In the current version of Galaxea A1, the motor does not have a brake, so cutting off the power may cause the robotic arm to drop suddenly.
 We will continue to improve the product to address this issue.